GmGniap/practice_python/2023_code/ds_flaskapi/readme.md

     - Tables as `Classes`.
     -

+**Linked List**
+- Comment if statement
+    - I think below if statement is for the first time running this func because at the initial state, we assign None to last node and nothing modify.
+If we run again, we knew what's last node , so go to else statement.
+    - yeah , we can comment it out after modify in insert_beginning func

 ## Error
 - While creating sqlite file in python terminal , it's showing error for "Working outside of application context."
     - To solve that , run with below command.